 This is a dip that I would have to rate as one of my favourite dishes to make and to eat.
-It has always proved popular whenever I have made it at food demos and when served to visitors.
+It has always proved popular whenever I have made it at food demos and whenever I have served it to visitors.

 I have a real love affair with hummus: not the insipid sludgy stuff that is sold in the shops but the simple magnificence of a home-made hummus.

 This is a full-on autumnal hummus: roasted butternut squash, smoked chick peas, plenty of garlic and olive oil and a hit of smoked paprika.

 I like to use smoked chickpeas in hummus as it adds such an excellent flavour and really livens it up, but you can use unsmoked chickpeas.
 My recipe for smoked hummus is here.

 The chickpeas were simply smoked over oak chips in my indoor hob-top smoker for just over 10 minutes and left to cool in the smoker before using.
 I sometimes pop in extra garlic cloves to smoke with the chickpeas.

 You don’t need to smoke the chickpeas of course, as this hummus is lovely with chickpeas straight from the can.

 The squashes are currently in plentiful supply on the allotment and, when roasted, they lend themselves well to being used in a hummus.
 This hummus also works well with roasted pumpkin and other squashes.

 I use a fork here to mash it all up, giving a chunky and shamelessly rustic hummus, but you can use a food processer if you want it very smooth.